nosarthur/nowhub/plans/whitepaper.md

 identify the sequential and parallelizable parts of the project.

-## The solution (what)

-A hacker news like web application.

-It fills the gap between mastering tools and a product.

-- data science
-- developer tool
-- web application

-## The team
+## How

+As an open source project, the man power comes from

 - core development team (collaborators)
 - others (contributors)

-## Financials (how)

-Donation and sponsorship.

-Cost includes
+Cost is covered by project owner, possibly by donation and sponsorship in the future.

-- domain names for production and staging servers
+- domain names: production and staging servers
 - gcloud infrastructure
     - instance
+    - database